Katie Ledecky: World Championships

 At the 2015 World Aquatics Championships in Kazan, Russia, Ledecky won five gold medals and broke three world records.
 Her wins came in the 200-, 400-, 800-, and 1500-meter freestyles and the 4×200-meter freestyle.
 Her world records came in the 800- and 1500-meter freestyles.
-Ledecky is the first swimmer to win the 200-, 400-, 800- and 1500-meter freestyles in a major competition.
+Ledecky became the first and only swimmer—male or female—to win the 200-, 400-, 800- and 1500-meter freestyles in a major competition.
 Ledecky was also named the female swimmer of the meet.

 Ledecky began the World Championships by winning gold in the 400-meter freestyle in a time of 3:59.13, a new championship record and almost four seconds ahead of her closest competitor.

 In the heats of the 1500-meter freestyle on the second day of competition, Ledecky broke her own world record in a time of 15:27.71.

 On the third day of competition during the morning session, Ledecky swam in the heats of the 200-meter freestyle and qualified first with a time of 1:55.82.
 In the evening session, Ledecky faced a tough double with the 1500-meter freestyle final and the semi-finals of the 200-meter freestyle shortly after.
 In the 1500-meter freestyle, Ledecky broke her own world record in a time of 15:25.48.
 Twenty-nine minutes later, Ledecky qualified 6th in the 200-meter freestyle with a time of 1:56.76.

 In her only event on the fourth day of competition, the 200-meter freestyle, Ledecky won her third gold medal of the meet, winning in a time of 1:55.16.
 Unlike her other races, it was not an easy win for Ledecky, which featured the likes of Missy Franklin and Federica Pellegrini.
 In the end, Ledecky was able to hold off a fast charging Pellegrini, eventually winning by a 0.16 margin.
 Ledecky's final 50-meter split of 29.33 was the second-fastest in the field behind Pellegrini's 29.23.

 On the fifth day of competition, Ledecky, with Missy Franklin, Leah Smith, and Katie McLaughlin won gold in the 4×200-meter freestyle relay.
 Swimming the anchor leg, Ledecky recorded a split of 1:55.64 and the Americans finished with an aggregate time of 7:45.37.

 On the seventh day of competition, Ledecky completed her World Championships run by winning gold in the 800-meter freestyle in a world record time of 8:07.39, breaking her own record by 3.61 seconds.